 The Good Wife: Kalinda.
 The show likes to be ambiguous about it (or pretend that they are being so), but even though Kalinda has made out with guys while on cases, it seems strongly implied that she prefers ladies on her own time.

-Heroes: In series one, Claire's friend Zach is never explicitly stated to be gay but all of the hints are there, and his big "I know who I am - I like who I am" speech doesn't leave much to the imagination.
+Heroes: In Season 1, Claire's friend Zach is never explicitly stated to be gay but all of the hints are there, and his big "I know who I am — I like who I am" speech doesn't leave much to the imagination.
 Then the whole "best friend has super powers and a serial killer after her" plot took precedence, his character was ignored and then he disappeared altogether.

 iCarly: Sam is either this or Ambiguously Bi.
 She seems to like guys but none of them ever last past one episode, including the one in "iMake Sam Girlier" that such a big deal was made over.
 That episode also seemed to lampshade Sam's Butch Lesbian behaviors.
 Also, she and Carly have a lot of Les Yay.
 There is also speculation that Carly's brother Spencer might be gay, because of the episode where he was wearing a dress and dancing with cute guys saying, "I think I like it."

-Justified: Tim Gutterson is a possible example.
+Tim Gutterson is a possible example.
 In "Veterans", he openly flirts with a (male) bouncer outside of a bar.

 Tim: I love this shit.
 This shit makes me hard.
 Raylan: Well, now we've both been warned.